How to Make Cute and Easy Marble Clay Bowls

 Roll each color that you’re planning to use into a snake about 5″ long and about the thickness of a pencil.
 We usually make at least 1-2 white snakes per color that we use.

-Don’t worry if you’ve got the exact right amount, you can add more later and each dish is going to look different when they’re done.
+Don’t worry if you’ve got the exact right amount, you can add more later and each dish is going to look a little different when they’re done.

 Combine Your Colors